Kek Universal Mills

 The outer screen assembly provides a degree of particle size classification by holding the material in the grinding zone.
 Varying the hole size in the screens will adjust the milled particle size distribution.

-Shear energy can be added to the grinding process by addition of cutter blocks, which are set into the cutter screen assembly.
+Shear energy can be added to the grinding process by the addition of cutter blocks, which are set into the cutter screen assembly.

 Similar to the Turbine and Screen grinding media (above), Rib Track utilizes the same high-speed turbine.
 However, it benefits from the availability of more shear energy through the fitting of a full circumference rib track cutter block on the front edge of the outer stationary screen assembly.
 A full circumference screen is positioned behind the rib track to provide classification.